 Once you’ve identified your talents and abilities, you can compare them to the responsibilities listed under various job titles within each industry.
-Investigate each the job title of each role, but go beyond that to evaluate the responsibilities that would be required of you in both public relations and advertising.
+Investigate each job title of each role, but go beyond that to evaluate the responsibilities that would be required of you in both public relations and advertising.
 Building strong relationships between organizations and the press, scheduling public appearances at press meetings, writing press releases, and planning events to promote awareness or cash for an organization are all common public relations responsibilities.

 3) Determine how creative are

 When deciding whether a job in public relations or a job in advertising is better suited for you, think about your interests and strengths.
 A career in advertising can be perfect for you if you prefer to use your creative skills to complete the majority of your responsibilities.
-Many advertising firms look for creative applicants because advertising usually requires the brainstorming fresh concepts and strategies that set a business apart from the competition.
-If you love to design eye-catching content and you want to apply your creative writing talents, the a career in advertising career is perfect for you.
+Many advertising firms look for creative applicants because advertising usually requires brainstorming fresh concepts and strategies that set a business apart from the competition.
+If you love to design eye-catching content and you want to apply your creative writing talents, then a career in advertising career is perfect for you.

 If you want a job where you can utilize more of your right brain to plan, evaluate, and implement different tactics, then you should consider a job in public relations.
-A job in public relations enables you to organize events such as press conferences and fundraising campaigns, allowing you to put your organizational talents to good use.
+A job in public relations enables you to organize events such as press conferences and fundraising campaigns.
+This allows you to put your organizational talents to good use.
 You can also exercise your attention to detail to examine documents before they’re released to the public and verify that the information provided is accurate and puts the company in a favorable light.

 4) Assess your interpersonal skills